-Patients have the right to reasonable access to care and treatment and/or accommodations that are available or medically advisable regardless of one's race, color, creed, religion, sex, sexual orientation, gender identity, national origin, disability, age, status as a disabled veteran, having an advance directive or ability to pay for care.
+Patients have the right to reasonable access to care and treatment and/ or accommodations that are available or medically advisable regardless of one's race, color, ethnicity, national origin (including limited English proficiency and primary language), creed, culture, religion, sex (including pregnancy), sex characteristics, sexual orientation, gender identity or expression, physical or mental disability, age, status as a disabled veteran, having an Advance Directive or ability to pay for care (socioeconomic status).
+Discrimination on the basis of any of the above is prohibited.